NVIDIA/NVFlare/integration/monai/README.md

 n/a

 ## Background
-MONAI allows the definition of AI models using the "bundle" concept.
+MONAI allows the definition of AI models using the "[bundle](https://docs.monai.io/en/latest/bundle.html)" concept.
 It allows for easy experimentation and sharing of models that have been developed using MONAI.
-Using the bundle configurations, we can use MONAI's `MonaiAlgo` class to execute a bundle model in a federated scenario using NVFlare.
+Using the bundle configurations, we can use MONAI's `MonaiAlgo` (the implementation of `ClientAlgo`) to execute a bundle model in a federated scenario using NVFlare.

 ## Description
-NVFlare executes the `MonaiAlgo` class using the `ClientAlgoExecutor` class provided with this package.
+NVFlare executes the `ClientAlgo` class using the `ClientAlgoExecutor` class provided with this package.

 ### Examples